SalsaZishi/CSC322/README.md

 The more programming one does, the more one realizes the truth of Issac Newton's
 words: "If I have seen further, it is by standing on the shoulders of giants."
-Everyday, whether we code or not, we are using something from the
+Everyday, whether we code or not, we are using an invention that someone before us created.
+Our current world is simply a compound of these small but successive improvements.
+By coding in C, one can gain a newfound appreciation for the guys who made Java and its libraries of specialized methods.
+And if you ever wanna be really grateful for C, try learning Assembly.

+Good Luck!
+And make the most of college.